marouaneXan/Image_generator/README.md

 # Image Generator

 This project is a simple tool for generating images with custom text and colors, powered by the OpenAI API.
-It is built using Node.js and the Canvas library.
+It is built using Node.js.

 Features:
 - Generate images with custom text and color